Frequently Asked Questions PhD in Rehabilitation Sciences

 A: After all classes are completed, students are expected to work on their dissertation research projects in order to complete the research by the end of year four.
 At this point students will be determining their own schedules with their research mentors and partners.

-Q: Do I need to determine ahead of time whose research lab I will be joining?
+Q: Do I need to determine ahead of time whose research lab or group I will be joining?

-Q: What are some examples of research projects that current students are working on?
+Q: What are some examples of research projects that students have conducted for their dissertations?

 A: Students are working in a variety of research labs investigating clinically important topics such as: